GSA Position Statement:

 The Geological Society of America (GSA) endorses a United States visa system that supports international scientific exchange and cooperation.
 Government visa policy is especially important to the earth sciences because

-1. Earth science is inherently an international endeavor because it is not possible to understand Earth by studying only those parts of the planet that fall within the boundaries of a single country.
+1. Earth science is inherently an international endeavor.
+It is not possible to understand Earth by studying only those parts of the planet that fall within the boundaries of a single country.

 2. Progress in Earth science requires international field research, participation in international conferences, access to international research facilities, and other activities that involve international exchange and cooperation.

-3. Delays in issuing visas to Earth scientists responding to natural disasters—such as earthquakes, tsunamis, volcanic eruptions, and floods—can result in loss of life, loss of property, and loss of scientific opportunities.
+3. Delays in issuing visas to Earth scientists studying natural hazards—can result in loss of life, loss of property, and loss of scientific opportunities.
 Earth scientists can help prevent some natural hazards from becoming natural disasters through international exchange and collaboration.

 GSA believes the United States must have a visa system that supports international scientific exchange and cooperation.
-We are confident that it is possible to have a system that protects national security and yet is still timely and transparent, provides for thorough reviews of applicants, and welcomes the finest talent.
+We support a system that protects national security while fostering a growing community of global experts.
 Scientific exchange and security are not mutually exclusive; to the contrary, they complement each other, and each is vital to the other.

-The Department of State, the Department of Homeland Security, and other partner agencies have worked closely with the scientific community in recent years to make the visa process less cumbersome.
-We urge the current Administration to take these additional steps to address some of our concerns.
+The Department of State, the Department of Homeland Security, and other partner agencies have worked closely with the scientific community in recent decades to make the visa process less cumbersome.
+We urge these additional steps to address some of our concerns.

 • The Department of State and its partner agencies should reduce repetitive reviews of international researchers and scholars who regularly travel to the United States to attend academic conferences and conduct research.

 • Longer duration clearances and visas are needed.
 Protocols should be established to make treatment of applicants more consistent.
-Consular staff at posts abroad should receive regular training on protocols for initiating a Visas Mantis review so that this screening tool can be used appropriately and consistently.
-Additional training and guidance for consular staff can enhance security while simultaneously reducing the number of applications submitted for Visas Mantis reviews, thereby alleviating potential delays.
+Consular staff at posts abroad should receive regular training on protocols for initiating a Visa MANTIS review so that this screening tool can be used appropriately and consistently.
+(A Visa MANTIS review is a security review process based on whether an applicant scientist is involved in any sensitive technologies on the Department of State Technology Alert List (TAL).)
+Additional training and guidance for consular staff can enhance security while simultaneously reducing the number of applications submitted for Visa MANTIS reviews, thereby alleviating potential delays.

 • We recommend that the Department of State provide more transparency for visa applicants who experience delays and establish a special review process to address applications pending for more than 30 days.